HubSpot/Singularity/Docs/reference/upgrading-to-mesos-1.md

 ### Upgrade Order

 - Upgrade the mesos masters
-- Upgrade the mesos slaves
+- Upgrade the mesos agents
 - Upgrade the scheduler
 - Upgrade the Executors